Notice of a Change Healthcare Third-Party Incident

 GERD and Nutrition

-• Sometimes the esophagus has trouble clearing the food, stomach acid and digestive juices, which can result in corrosion of the lining of the esophagus.
+• Sometimes the esophagus has trouble clearing your stomach contents (foods and drinks, stomach acid and digestive juices), which can result in corrosion of the lining of the esophagus.

-“Changing how you eat and what you eat can reduce the number of GERD events that you have and help the esophagus clear itself,” says Northwestern Medicine Senior Clinical Research Dietitian Bethany Doerfler, MS, RDN.
+“Changing how you eat and what you eat can reduce the number of GERD events that you have and help the esophagus clear itself,” says Bethany M. Doerfler, MS, RDN, a clinical research dietitian at Northwestern Medicine Digestive Health Institute.

 How You Eat Matters for Managing GERD